Complete Guide to Arches National Park

 Our Favorite Energy Bars that don’t Melt:

 Back to Nature Trail Mix: many varieties, most without chocolate (The Nantucket Blend is our favorite!
-We didn't link to it as we think it's too expensive on Amazon)
+It can be pricey at some stores though)

 Arches National Park has very little shade so be sure to pack your sunblock, hat, and sunglasses.
 We would highly recommend wearing hiking boots if you plan on doing the Fiery Furnace hike, the Delicate Arch hike, or the Primitive trail at Devil’s Garden.